 Our front entrance is 27 inches wide and our rear entrance is 33 inches wide making us accessible to most wheelchairs on our main (lower) level.
 However, there is no elevator or other type of lift to the upper deck.

 15. Can I carry-on my own food and/or beverages?

-No. We are in the food and beverage business, and therefore we have to follow codes and laws pertaining to our business.
-These regulations forbid carry-on food and beverages.
+No. Because we are in the food and beverage business, we must adhere to codes and laws set forth by state and local health departments Those regulations forbid carry-on food and beverages.